 Application Process

-Applications should be submitted via email to skhs.grad@queensu.ca by 4:30 pm ET Monday, May 26, 2025, and should include the following:
+Applications should be submitted via email to skhs.grad@queensu.ca by 4:30 pm ET on Monday, June 16, 2025, and should include the following:

 Applications may also include other relevant materials the candidate wishes to submit for consideration, such as a teaching dossier or student evaluations.